MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/resource-management.md

   - D365CE
   - D365PS
 ---
-# Resource your project in the Project Service app
+# Resource projects in Project Service Automation

 [!INCLUDE[cc-applies-to-psa-app-3.x](../../includes/cc-applies-to-psa-app-3x.md)]

-You can staff your project with a team of generic or named resources in Dynamics 365 for Project Service Automation.
-Here are the various methods you can use to add and assign team members and manage their bookings and assignments.
+You can staff your project with a team of generic or named resources in Project Service Automation (PSA).
+You can use various methods to add and assign team members and to manage their bookings and assignments.

-## Booking and assigning a “named” bookable resource on a task and project team
+## Book and assign a named bookable resource on a task and project team

 You can  add a named (or real) resource to your project team by booking them directly onto the team.